The Leftover Woman by Jean Kwok (HarperCollins)

 Iyer is a student of many spiritual disciplines, a man who has known the Dalai Lama since he was a teenager when his father took him to Daramshala.
 Espousing no particular religious faith, he respects them all.
 His mother, a renowned religious scholar, asks with a fair amount of alarm when she learns where her son has found refuge,”You’re not going to get converted?”
 Iyer reassures her that the order of monks whom he is living among are heavily influenced by Hindu and Buddhist teachings.
 Proselytization is not their stock in trade.

 What they offer is the gift of silence, in a natural sanctuary.
 Although every Fire Season brings smoke and the threat of flames to their community, they describe the fires as “incandescent,” “radiant.”
-As neighbors to 900 acres of trees and brush, they coexist with the danger of infernos, the cost of living near a gorgeous source of fuel.
-Iyer, who has come to them fresh from a fire that “left its mark” on him, discovers this way of being is contagious, even though the monastery’s view includes a sweep of scorched hills.
+As neighbors to 900 acres of trees and brush, they coexist with the danger of infernos, seeing them as the cost of living near a gorgeous source of fuel.
+Iyer, who has come to them fresh from a fire that “left its mark” on him, discovers this way of thinking is contagious, even though the monastery’s view includes a sweep of scorched hills.

 The monks whom he lives with are contemplative, not ones who observe rules of Trappist silence.
 They’re all busily maintaining the domestic and spiritual life of their community, without disturbing the visitors who have come to find peace.
-Iyer immediately and reflexively falls into his own work, writing four pages without stopping within the first twenty minutes in his room.
+Iyer immediately and reflexively falls into his own work, writing four pages without stopping within the first twenty minutes of sitting in his room.
 In a place of “silence and emptiness and light,” one without screens of any kind, he becomes attuned to the world around him “in all its wild immediacy.”

 While steeped in the company of books written by connoisseurs of silence, Kafka, Admiral Byrd, Henry Miller and Thomas Merton (who became unlikely friends with Miller praising Merton for looking as if he were a former convict), Iyer also meets monks who “stay calm amidst the flames” and “trust the dark.”
 Walking through “knife-sharp light,” he hears a voice singing in a chapel, sweet music he’s certain must be coming from a young woman.
 When he catches a glimpse of the singer, the person he sees is an old monk, one who is usually silent, “deep in adoration.”
 In his song, Iyer hears everything the man has given up, transformed into pure clarity.